 More recently, Sorbo starred in UP’s highly rated film Christmas Angel, Tales of an Ancient Empire, The King of Mykonos, Julia X, Soul Surfer, The Hit and What If...
 Future films include Piranha Sharks and Poison Sky.
 In addition to his work onscreen, Kevin now also produces films, recently serving as Executive Producer and star of the movie Abel's Field, which also premiered on UP.

 Sorbo has starred and guest-starred on numerous TV shows, including Key and Peele, Don’t Trust the B--- in Apartment 23, Hawaii Five-0, Gary Unmarried, Just Shoot Me, Wolf Canyon, According to Jim, Hope and Faith, Two and a Half Men, Psych, Dharma and Greg and The OC.

 Electronics Media Magazine named Sorbo TV’s third most bankable star behind Oprah and Regis.

-Sorbo, since 1997, is also spokesman for A World Fit For Kids, a nonprofit organization that provides gang, drug, and dropout prevention to teens through mentoring programs.
-Working with over 12,000 children in the Los Angeles School District, World Fit has a 100% graduation rate in a school system that has a 54% drop out rate.
-The program was awarded the Gold Star from the California Governors office for being the best after school program in the state of California.
-Sorbo hosts a celebrity golf tournament in Las Vegas that raises money for his foundation as the program is now going nationwide.
-He was more recently named national spokesperson as successor to Arnold Schwarzenegger for The Afterschool Alliance, a nonprofit organization working to ensure that all children have access to safe, enriching afterschool programs by the year 2010.
+Sorbo is also spokesman for A World Fit For Kids, a non-profit organization that provides gang, drug, and dropout prevention to teens through mentoring programs.
+Sorbo has headed up that foundation since 1997 serving 12 schools in the Los Angeles school district and over 12,000 students.
+The program was awarded the Governors Gold Star for being the most successful after school program in the state of California in 1997.
+Sorbo was also named national spokesperson as successor to Arnold Schwarzenegger for The Afterschool Alliance in 2003, a nonprofit organization working to ensure that all children have access to safe, enriching afterschool programs.

 No photo galleries found.